Skip to main content

 Save a cohort for reuse

 You can save a User Activity Cohort configuration to reuse without rebuilding it.
+What gets saved:

 • Start Event and Return Event definitions